 Remembrance Day in Delta

-- There will be a Remembrance Day parade in South Delta (Ladner) on November 11th starting at 10:15 am from the Legion at 4896 Delta Street and finishing at the Cenotaph at Ladner Memorial Park at 5010-47th Avenue in time for a ceremony at 10:45.
+- There is a Remembrance Day parade in South Delta (Ladner) on November 11th starting at around 10:15 am from the Legion at 4896 Delta Street and finishing at the Cenotaph at Ladner Memorial Park at 5010-47th Avenue in time for a ceremony at 10:45.
 Parking is available near both the park and the Legion.
 The parade is actually more of a procession of kids and their parents than a full parade, but nice for members of the local community.

-- There is also a Remembrance Day ceremony in Tsawwassen at Century Square at 1835 56th Street at 1:30 pm.
-At that event the Delta Police Pipe Band performs and there are light refreshments after the ceremony.
+- There is also a Remembrance Day ceremony in Tsawwassen at Century Square at 1835 56th Street at around 1:30 pm.
+At that event the Delta Police Pipe Band often performs and there are light refreshments after the ceremony.